 The results showed that there were no differences in students' metacognitive based on gender in biology subjects.
 However, descriptive data indicated a difference in the tendency of how the two groups actualized their metacognitive.
 Figure 1 presents a comparison of the average indicator scores on the metacognitive knowledge component between male and female students.

-Figure 1.
+Fig. 1.
 Bar Chart Comparing Average Scores for Component Indicators Metacognitive Knowledge

 Figure 1 showed that the indicator with the lowest score in both genders was declarative knowledge.
 Meanwhile, the highest scores were on conditional knowledge for males and procedural knowledge for females.
 In declarative knowledge (difference of 1.07), both groups had not recognized their strengths in the learning process, but women were better able to recognize their learning strengths and weaknesses, while men tended not to realize effective personal strategies.
 In procedural knowledge (1.25 difference), both groups understood the steps to be taken when solving tasks or difficulties, but women organized learning steps more systematically, while men tended to directly follow directions without specific strategies.
 For conditional knowledge (difference 0.66), both groups were equally able to adjust learning strategies when facing difficulties or unsatisfactory, but women adjusted strategies to the type of subjects and learning conditions, while men relied on the same learning pattern.
 The comparison of the average indicator scores in the second component, metacognitive regulation was presented in Figure 2 below.

-Figure 2.
+Fig. 2.
 Bar Chart Comparing Average Scores for Component Indicators Metacognitive Regulation

 Based on Figure 2, it could be seen that female students exceled in almost all indicators, except evaluation which was higher in males.
 Both groups showed the lowest score on planning and the highest on debugging strategies.
 On planning (0.14 difference), both groups prepared for learning in certain situations, but female learners more often set targets and chose the right study time, while males studied without spontaneous planning such as before an assignment deadline.
 On information management (0.70 difference), both groups understood the importance of information processing during the learning process, but females were more diligent in taking notes, summarizing, and seeking additional information from the internet or other books.
 Meanwhile, men took fewer notes and relied more on the teacher's explanation.
 In comprehension monitoring (difference 1.94), both groups used external feedback in checking or monitoring their understanding, but women actively reviewed the material, asked questions, and discussed if they did not understand, while men evaluated from the results of the practice questions alone.
 On debugging strategies (difference 1.88), both groups recognized the need for improvement for better learning outcomes, but women tried new approaches such as group learning or changing methods, while men usually just repeated the previous material.
 In evaluation (difference 1.67), both groups reflected on their learning process, but women tended to be more critical of their learning process.